RazrFalcon/resvg/crates/usvg/README.md

   text chunks and spans resolving
 - Markers will be converted into regular elements.
 No need to place them manually
 - All filters are supported.
 Including filter functions, like `filter="contrast(50%)"`
-- Recursive elements will be detected an removed
+- Recursive elements will be detected and removed

 ## Limitations